We commonly hear this from customers, neighbors and family members:

 POSSIBLE SOLUTION: Allow the cap to dry out or replace it.

-How to prevent this from happening in the future:
+How to prevent this from happening in the future when you need to tip your lawn mower:

 Before performing any kind of maintenance, read your lawn mower owner’s manual for instructions on how to properly tilt or re-position it for maintenance.

-RepairClinic.com has replacement parts for lawn mowers, small engines, string trimmers, edgers, chainsaws, pole pruners, hedgers, generators and other outdoor power equipment.
+If your tipped lawn mower won’t start, RepairClinic.com has replacement parts for lawn mowers to help fix the problem.
+We also have replacement parts for small engines, string trimmers, edgers, chainsaws, pole pruners, hedgers, generators, and other outdoor power equipment.
 With your equipment model numbers ready, head to RepairClinic’s free Repair Help for troubleshooting information.